MingLunHan/CIF-HieraDist/README.md

 bash run_train_bert_distilled_cif_exp4_decdistill0p01_noscale_finalstate_contrastiveloss1p0_conttemp0p02_rmvrpt_neg700.sh
 ```

+We provide the original training logs for comparison in [egs/aishell1](https://github.com/MingLunHan/CIF-HieraDist/tree/main/egs/aishell1).

 ### Model Inference

 To conduct the inference for a ASR model, you should use the command:
 ```
 bash run_infer.sh
 ```

+We provide the original inference logs for comparison in [egs/aishell1](https://github.com/MingLunHan/CIF-HieraDist/tree/main/egs/aishell1).

 ## Acknowledgments